prithviraju/aws-elb-logs-to-elasticsearch/README.md

   2. S3 permits Lambda to fetch the created objects from a given bucket
   3. ES permits Lambda to add documents to the given domain
   4. Lambda handler is set to `index.handler`
-  5. Don't forget the ES domain parameters in index.js
+  5. Lambda environment variable es_endpoint to the elasticseach endpoint (dom't include https://)

   The Lambda console provides a simple way to create an IAM role with policies for (1).